So you've decided to study Japanese, or you're at least considering it. Great! But, you're probably wondering – is Japanese difficult to learn?

 Humans are kind of amazing.
 Really.
 Given enough time and internal motivation, (almost) anyone can learn any skill.

 When it comes to learning Japanese, the beginning stages actually pass much quicker than you might expect.
-Having studied Japanese for almost 15 years at this point, I would say that you could likely get to JLPT N4 level within 6 months with the right attitude.
+You can make huge leaps from beginner level to intermediate level in just a few months with the right motivation.